RB Leipzig: Colours and crest

 RB Leipzig play in the traditional red and white colours of Red Bull football teams.
 All crests proposed at the club's founding were rejected by the Saxony Football Association (SFV), as they were considered copies of the corporate logo of Red Bull GmbH.
 The team therefore played its inaugural season in 2009–10 without a crest.
 RB Leipzig later proposed a new crest, which was eventually accepted by the SFV in May 2010.
 The crest was slightly different from the crests used by other Red Bull football teams.
 The two bulls had been altered in shape and a few strokes added.
 The crest was used from the 2010–11 Regionalliga season until the end of the 2013–14 3.
 Liga season.
-It was however rejected by the German Football League (DFL) during the license procedure for the 2014–15 2.
+The German Football League (DFL) rejected it however, during the license procedure for the 2014–15 2.
 Bundesliga season.
 As part of a compromise with the DFL, the club agreed to redesign its crest and introduced the current crest.
-The current crest is significantly different from the crests used by other Red Bull football teams, although it is identical to the modified crest used by FC Red Bull Salzburg for international matches and due to UEFA regulations.
+The current crest is significantly different from the crests used by other Red Bull football teams, although it is identical to the modified crest used by Red Bull Salzburg for international matches and due to UEFA regulations.
 The yellow sun has been changed in favor of a football and the initials of "RasenBallsport" have been relocated to the bottom of the crest and are no longer highlighted in red.